segmentio/segment-docs/src/connections/destinations/catalog/actions-s3/index.md

 The AWS S3 (Actions) destination enhances this capability by introducing configurable options to format and structure event data prior to storage.
 This new approach offers several key benefits:

-1. Standardized Data Formatting
+* **Standardized Data Formatting**.
 AWS S3 (Actions) lets you define consistent output formats for your data, either CSV or TXT file formats, in a folder definition that you choose.
 The previous AWS S3 Classic Destination only allowed raw JSON payloads stored within a specific folder called `"segment-logs"`.

-2. Configurable Data Translation
+* **Configurable Data Translation**.
 AWS S3 (Actions) supports translation rules that can map raw event attributes to more meaningful or actionable representations.
-You can configure these rules to meet specific data schema requirements, either adding in custom columns or using the default ones.
+You can configure these rules to meet specific data schema requirements by either adding in custom columns or using the default ones.

-3. Enhanced Delivery Controls
+* **Enhanced Delivery Controls**.
 The destination provides advanced options for batch size controls and file naming conventions.
 These controls can help optimize efficiency and simplify data retrieval workflows.

 ## Getting Started
 Setting up the AWS S3 (Actions) destination is a straightforward process designed to help you quickly configure and deploy standardized event data to your Amazon S3 bucket.
 Follow these steps to get started: